joshkuhar/billygoat/README.md

 #### Methods

-Billygoat has two methods, `defineDocument` and `pass()`.
+Billygoat has two methods, `defineDocument()` and `pass()`.

-#### `defineDocument()`
+#### `defineDocument()` method
-`defineDocument` defines the schema for the document.
-It throws an error if a glossary has been passed in, and one of the keys does not match to any of the keys in the glossary.
-It does not check nested documents.
-This is intentional to encourage denormalization.
+`defineDocument()` defines the schema for the document.
+It throws an error if a glossary has been passed in **AND** one of the keys does not match to any of the keys in the glossary.

+Billygoat does not check nested documents.
+This is *intentional* to encourage denormalization.

 You can create separate schemas for nested documents.
 See the Example.

 ```
 goat.defineDocument({